-Cash grants for acquisition of assets for stra-
+Cash grants for acquisition of assets for

-tegic investments in the manufacturing industry in the amount of up to 10/20% (depending on the region) of eligible investment costs; in technology centres and high-tech repair centres, up to 20% of eligible investment costs.
-This type of support must be approved by the Czech government.
+strategic investments in the manufacturing industry in the amount of up to 10/20% (depending on the region) of eligible investment costs; in technology centres and high-tech repair centres, up to 20% of eligible investment costs.
+This type of support must be approved by the Czech govern-

 Cash grants for training and retraining of new employees in technology centres in the amount of 50% of training costs.
-An investment in production can receive a cash grant for training and
+An investment in pro-